HE Barbara Botos

 The aim of YLF is to present young professionals with a good example, a role model who can inspire them in their career path.
 It is an opportunity for the participants to have a face-to-face conversation with a senior expert who will share his/her personal experiences and will answer career-related questions.
 The purpose of this session is to share examples, steps, and tips to the participants to help them plan their career in a practical way.

-Faculty of Water Science, National University of Public Service
+National University of Public Service (Hungary)

 In 2016, leading representatives of economy classified uncertainties in the water sector as the biggest global risk of the next ten years.
 About four billion people, representing nearly two-thirds of the world’s population, experience severe water scarcity during at least one month of the year.
 The availability of water affects many of mankind’s social and economic actions and is an essential component of ecosystems.
 What are the main challenges and possibilities in the water sector?
 How technology and innovation can contribute to solving water-related challenges?
 Do we have enough knowledge and resources, and if not, what is the missing element?

 Career & Management Coach

 An elevator pitch is a short summary of an idea, product, or plan that explains the concept in a way that any listener can understand in a short period of time.
 The reason it is called an elevator pitch is that you should be able to present it during a brief elevator ride.
 If you present it in the right manner, this short speech can help you to introduce yourself to career and business connections in a fascinating way.

 This speech is all about you: who you are, what you do, and what you want to do.
 Your elevator pitch is a way to share your expertise and explain your new research plan/idea/initiative/product quickly and effectively with people who do not know you.